What to know about scoliosis

 What is the latest research on scoliosis treatment?

 The cause of scoliosis is unknown, but genetic markers have been identified.
 However, there is no known method of prevention.
+Some recent research suggests that it’s important to take Vitamin D supplements to prevent scoliosis from getting worse; Stephens encourages his patients with idiopathic scoliosis to take a vitamin D supplement.

 Newer research has been geared to finding methods to predict which curves are likely to progress, despite brace treatment.
 In this case, a surgical procedure called vertebral tethering might be performed to halt progression early, before any significant deformity develops.